 To establish a positive influence on the readers, it is important to ‘be human’.
 As a brand, it is important to go beyond publishing blogs and promoting them.
 An important aspect that content marketers usually don’t realize is to be a friendly human across the web.

-As an instance, you can engage with your followers on social media by sharing some posts, commenting on their posts, participating in chats on Twitter, be a part of Facebook lives, etc. Though these tactics might appear to be small or insignificant, they can go a long way in enhancing the process of building brand reputation.
+As an instance, you can engage with your followers on social media by sharing some posts, commenting on their posts, participating in chats on Twitter, being a part of Facebook lives, etc. Though these tactics might appear to be small or insignificant, they can go a long way in enhancing the process of building brand reputation.
 Marketers, remember to break through the clutter, build trust, maintain the relationship over time and see your sales surge!

 Apart from creating the right kind of quality content, choosing when and how frequently to post it is equally important as it can make the audience rely on your brand.
-Since human is a creature of habits, if you publish your content at a specific time, it is likely that the audience will start expecting your content after a fixed interval and this way, they will be organically exposed to your brand and will eventually begin to find it authentic and reliable.
+Since human is a creature of habits, if you publish your content at a specific time, it is likely that the audience will start expecting your content after a fixed interval, and this way, they will be organically exposed to your brand and will eventually begin to find it authentic and reliable.

 In terms of search engine ranking, posting frequently will make Google crawl and index your website more which would increase the website traffic.
 Further, quality content would help get more repeat traffic and, voila! more leads in your pocket!
 All of this would only be possible if you create a content schedule that is realistic and adherable.

-3. Consistency is the key
+3. Consistency is the Key

 Consistency, both in quality and quantity matters.
 Exposing an audience consistently will not only help in building brand identity but will also establish you as a reliable source of information within your niche.
 In addition, it will again help in better rankings as relevant and fresh content is always preferred by Google.